Signatures of real algebraic curves via plumbing diagrams: Introduction

 In [G2], the first author defined signature and nullity invariants associated to $L(C)$.
 They were shown to satisfy an inequality deriving from an extension of the Murasugi-Tristram inequality for links in $S^3$.
 In this paper, we will describe $L(C)$ as a particularly simple link with respect to a plumbing diagram for $Q$ which is tailored to $C$.
 Moreover, we will give formulas which allow the computation of the signature and nullity invariants of $L(C)$.
 In this way, we will prohibit certain complex schemes from arising as complex orientations of dividing real algebraic curves of specified degree.
+If we chose the opposite orientation on $C$ and $L(C)$, the signatures and nullities would remain the same.

 Similar techniques can be applied to some related links that arise in $L(4,1)$ and $L(2,1)$ as covering spaces of $Q$.
 This is work in progress.